oamg/leapp/docs/source/working-with-workflows.md

     flags = Flags()
 ```

-Now we will define an imaginary reports phase that would process the data produced by
+Now, we will define an imaginary reports phase that would process the data produced by
 the ScanPhase and create one or more reports.

-For this will will choose the ReportsTag to be used.
+For this, the ReportsTag is used.

-This time we will make the the phase fail immediately and bail out when one of the actors
+This time, we will make the phase fail immediately, and stop the workflow execution once one of the actors fails.
-fail.
-And we disable the retry, this means that this cannot be re-run and has to be restarted from scratch.
+And we disallow the retry by disabling it, which means that the phase cannot be recovered from.
+This implies that the workflow has to be restarted from the very beginning.

 The definition of the ReportsPhase class: (Note: ReportsTag has to be imported)